julioduarte2020/QCPython/README.md

 # QCPython
-Qaulity Control files in Python
+Qaulity Control and data filling files in Python